 As a second example, consider the following language from a credit shelter trust: “(A). . .
 My trustees. . . shall pay the net income therefrom to my wife during her life.”
 The language is unambiguous and directs the distribution of all income annually to the surviving spouse.
 Unfortunately, paragraph B has a very different distribution standard.
 Paragraph B first authorizes the trustees to distribute principal to the surviving spouse or any descendant.
 It then provides: “I further authorize my trustees to withhold from my wife all or any part of the income payable to her under the provisions of Subdivision (A) of this Article, such provisions notwithstanding, and to pay the amount so withheld to any one or more of my descendants in equal or unequal shares or to accumulate it and add it to principal of such trust.”
 (Emphasis added.)

 Said another way, while paragraph A requires that all income be distributed to the surviving spouse each year, paragraph B says the trustees can instead distribute income to descendants or simply accumulate income and add it to principal!

 I would also point out that this complete reversal in the treatment of income is hidden in the final sentence of paragraph B, which otherwise deals with the disposition of trust principal.
 The last sentence of paragraph B should have been made a part of paragraph A, so that the trustees who are trying to determine how to treat income each year would have all the relevant provisions in a single paragraph.

 Coming Up Next

 Did you find this column helpful?
-Disagree with some of the advice given?
+Disagree with something (or everything)?
 Have an example of drafting (good or bad) you would like to share?
-E-mail me at Stephen.Liss@ubs.com. n
+E-mail me at Stephen.Liss@ubs.com.